-The project brought together artists, scientists, explorers and museum professionals to investigate the nature of exploration in the Enlightenment era.
-It looked a how the multitude of histories can be explored and experienced in a gallery, heritage and museum setting, and questioned what exploration means today.
+The project brought together artists, scientists, explorers and museum professionals to investigate the nature of exploration in the Enlightenment era, how the multitude of histories can be explored and experienced in a gallery, heritage and museum setting, and to question what exploration means today.

-Stubbs’s kangaroo embarked on its own voyage of discovery and visited:
+Stubbs’s Kangaroo embarked on its own voyage of discovery:

 - Grant Museum of Zoology, 16 March – 27 June 2015